Study of the Semileptonic Decay $\Lambda_c^+\rightarrow \Lambda e^+\nu_e$

 A four-dimensional ML fit is performed as a function of $q^2$, $\cos\theta_e$, $\cos\theta_p$, and $\chi$ for $\Lambda_c^+\rightarrow \Lambda e^+\nu_e$ events within $-0.06<U_{\rm miss}<0.06$ GeV.
 The projections of the fit onto $q^2$, $\cos\theta_e$, $\cos\theta_p$, and $\chi$ are shown in Fig.~\ref{fig:Form}.
 The fit procedure is validated using large inclusive MC samples, and the pull distribution of each fitted parameter is consistent with a normal distribution.
 The fitted form-factor parameters of $\alpha_1^{g_{\perp}}$, $\alpha^{f_{\perp}}_1$, $r_{f_+}$, $r_{f_{\perp}}$, $r_{g_{+}}$ are given in Table~\ref{tab:finalresults}.
+The goodness of fit is estimated by using the $\chi^2/{\rm ndof}$ with a similar method as applied in Ref.~\cite{PRD99_011103}, where ${\rm ndof}$ denotes the number of degrees of freedom.
+The $\chi^2$ is calculated from the comparison between the measured and expected number of events in the four-dimensional space of the kinematic variables $q^2$, $\cos\theta_{e}$, $\cos\theta_p$, and $\chi$ which are initially divided into 2, 3, 3, and 3 bins, respectively.
+The $\chi^2/{\rm ndof}$ is evaluated to be 0.85.
 The systematic uncertainties arise mainly from the uncertainties related to positron tracking and PID efficiencies, $\Lambda$ reconstruction efficiency, the background normalization and the $\Lambda$ decay parameter.
 The systematic uncertainties arising from the requirements placed on the positron and the $\Lambda$ are estimated by varying the positron tracking and PID efficiencies, and $\Lambda$ reconstruction efficiency by $\pm0.4\%$, $\pm0.5\%$ and $\pm0.2\%$, respectively.
 The systematic uncertainty because of the background normalization is estimated by varying its value by $\pm 13\%$ which take into account the uncertainty of the background estimations.
 The systematic uncertainty in $\alpha_{\Lambda}$ is evaluated by varying its nominal value by $\pm1\sigma$.
 All of the variations mentioned above will result in differences of the fitted parameters from that under the nominal conditions.
 These differences are assigned as the systematic uncertainties and summarized in Table~\ref{tab:syst}, where the total systematic uncertainty is obtained by adding all contributions in quadrature.

 In order to determine the parameter of $a_0^{g_{\perp}}$, the differential decay rate is related to $\mathcal{B}(\Lambda_c^+\rightarrow \Lambda e^+\nu_e)$ measured in this work and the lifetime of $\Lambda_c$ ($\tau_{\Lambda_c}$) by: